Sublinearity of the number of semi-infinite branches for geometric random trees: Models and sublinearity results

 \begin{prop} The Radial Poisson Tree $\TT_{\rho}$ a.s. satisfies statements $[S1]$ and $[S2]$. \end{prop}

-The random integer $\chi_{r}$ denotes the number of intersection points of the sphere $S(O,r)$ with the semi-infinite branches of the RPT.
+The random integer $\chi_{r}$ denotes the number of intersection points of the circle $\CC_{r}$ with the semi-infinite paths of the RPT.
 Proposition \ref{prop:RPT-S12} implies that $\chi_{r}$ a.s. converges to infinity as $r\to\infty$.
 Thus, consider two real numbers $\theta\in[0 ; 2\pi)$ and $c>0$.
-We denote by $\chi_{r}(\theta,c)$ the number of semi-infinite branches of the RPT crossing the arc of $S(O,r)$ centered at $re^{\i\theta}$ and with length $c$.
+We denote by $\chi_{r}(\theta,c)$ the number of semi-infinite paths of the RPT crossing the arc $\arc_{r}(\theta,c)$ of $\CC_{r}$.
 Here is the sublinearity result satisfied by the RPT: